All Episodes

 That would be us.

-The President actually went to meet the Pope.
+The president actually went to meet the Pope.

-The Pope came off the airplane, and very rarely, rarely do Presidents go to meet a Pope.
+The Pope came off the airplane, and very rarely, rarely do presidents go to meet a Pope.

-But President Obama did that, and welcomed him.
+But President Obama did that and welcomed him.

-Brian Williams covered him!
+Brian Williams covered him.

-Among other things, very high on the Pope's list of things to discuss will be climate.
+Very high on the Pope's list of things to discuss will be climate.

 And that will be very high on our list of things tonight to discuss.

-By the way, a little personal note.
+By the way, a little personal note, poor little Asia.

-Hand, foot, and mouth disease.
+My daughter, eight years old, hand, foot, and mouth disease.

 Miserable.